Bioconductor/bioconductor_docker/README.md

    possible.
 While this is not fully possible just yet, this image can be used by maintainers who wish to reproduce errors seen on the Bioconductor Linux build machine and as a helpful debugging tool.

+- Make Bioconductor package binaries available to all users of the this container.
+Users can now install Bioconductor packages as binaries by simply doing, `AnVIL::install(<character vector of packages>)`.
+  This speeds up installation of Bioconductor packages by avoiding compilation.

+  To see the latest status of the Bioconductor binary repository, check with `AnVIL:::repository_stats()`.

 <a name="current"></a>
 ## Current Containers